getify/You-Dont-Know-JS/this & object prototypes/ch2.md

 We saw earlier that *hard binding* was one strategy for preventing a function call falling back to the *default binding* rule inadvertently, by forcing it to be bound to a specific `this` (unless you use `new` to override it!).
 The problem is, *hard-binding* greatly reduces the flexibility of a function, preventing manual `this` override with either the *implicit binding* or even subsequent *explicit binding* attempts.

-It would be nice if there was a way to provide a different default for *default binding* (not `global` or `undefined`), while still leaving the function able to be manually `this` bound via *implicit binding* and *explicit binding* techniques.
+It would be nice if there was a way to provide a different default for *default binding* (not `global` or `undefined`), while still leaving the function able to be manually `this` bound via *implicit binding* or *explicit binding* techniques.

-We can construct a so-called *soft binding* mechanism which emulates our desired behavior.
+We can construct a so-called *soft binding* utility which emulates our desired behavior.

 ```js
 if (!Function.prototype.softBind) {